bymathias/dotfiles/README.md

 [![Build Status][travis-ci-img]][travis-ci]

-> Config files to setup a system (debian/macos) the way I want it, hopefully useful also for others.
+> Config files to setup a system (debian) the way I want it, hopefully useful also for others.

-## Principles
+# Principles

 - Focused on simplicity, speed and portability
 - Defensive checks, so that it will work in most cases